$t$-Structures on stable derivators and Grothendieck hearts: Appendix A: Directed homotopy colimits of spectra

 Since our main object of interest are stable Grothendieck derivators and any stable derivator is enriched over spectra by \cite[Appendix A.3]{CisTab11}, our main goal is the analogue of Lemma~\ref{lem.htpy groups and sSet_*} for spectra.
-To this end, we will quickly recall the model category of spectra from~\cite{BF-spectra}.
+To this end, let us quickly recall one model structure for the category of spectra from~\cite{BF-spectra}.

 First note that the category $\sSet$ carries a Cartesian (closed) symmetric monoidal structure $(\sSet,\times,\Delta[0])$.
 Now the forgetful functor $\sSet^*\to \sSet$ has a left adjoint which sends $X\in\sSet$ to the disjoint union $X_+ := X \cup \Delta[0]$, and this adjunction allows to define a unique monoidal structure $(\sSet,\wedge,\Delta[0]_+)$ such that $\wedge$ preserves colimits in each component and $X \mapsto X_+$ is a monoidal functor.
 The functor $\wedge$ is called the \emph{smash product}.